Cadelabs/ornabook/src/Dungeons.md

 Once the fight has ended, the next one can be immediately started, making Battle Dungeons an efficient way of fighting numeours enemies.

 Once the dungeon has started, players have no opportunity to rest.
-While they cannot heal, dungeons can still be fled from to change gear/class/pet and re-entered with a new loadout.
+Dungeons can be fled from to change gear/class/pet and re-entered with a new loadout.
 In this case, Ward/HP/MP may be clamped if the _max_ Ward/HP/MP of the new loadout is lower than the _current_ Ward/HP/MP when the dungeon was last fled from.
 Also, the enemies on the floor that was currently being fought will be fully healed.

-Although one cannot heal between battles, status effects (whether negative or positive) do remain from one floor to the next one.
+Although one cannot heal between battles (only through healing spells and items if not in Hard mode), status effects do remain from one floor to the next one.
+There are some exceptions to that such as Doom, which will dissipate when completing a floor.
 A common strategy which makes heavy use of that is to use the first floor(s) to apply as many buffs as possible, which can be kept until the end of the dungeon, in order to one shot as many floors as possible.

 Bosses defeated in a Battle Dungeon only reward 1/4 of their base Gold, Orn and Exp rewards.